 They turned a corner and almost ran into a big crowd of people standing around the town crier.
 Dunmer like Satheri got all their news from each other, but outlanders like Quinn had to listen to whatever the criers were paid to talk about.

 “… as of Fredas, honorable Bertrand Reauchamp will be retiring to Pelagiad with his wife and will pass his shop unto Clagius Clanler.
 This means there’s still time to take advantage of the going-away sale!
-Affordable work clothes, endurance potions, earthenware goods, and glassware will be even more affordable for a few more days.”
+Affordable work clothes, endurance potions, earthenware goods, and glassware will be even more affordable for the next few days.”

 Outlander merchants always hired criers to let people know about sales.
 If she wanted to let everyone know about fashion—and maybe get a few more members in the club—why couldn’t she hire a crier of her own?

 “Ladies,” Quinn said.
 “I just got the most wonderful idea.”

 Drenlyn Academy had tons of people.
 Quinn knew that not all—face it, hardly any—had the talent to be a good town crier.
 But there were plenty who wanted to try and impress her and that was always fun to watch.